JacksonKearl/PrattParse/README.md

 Inspired by [Pratt Parsers: Expression Parsing Made Easy](http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/).

 The goal of this package is to make getting started with a computer language project in TypeScript as simple as possible.
-It includes
+It includes:

 1. A Pratt-style parser builder, located in [`src/parse.ts`](src/parse.ts)
 2. A bare-bones tokenizer, located in [`src/tokenize.ts`](src/tokenize.ts)